dlr-eoc/git-dependencies/README.md

         help:     print the help text and exit
         status:   show the git status all dependencies.
         version:  Display the version number of git-dependencies
+        for-each: Execute a git command in each of the repositories of the dependencies.
+                  When passing options to git using this function you need to seperate the command from the subcommand using "--", so git-dependencies does not interpret the options itself.
+Example:

+                      git dependencies for-each -- remote -v

     This tool is configured using a configuration file named 'dependencies.yml' in the root of the directory.